 - Decorative tape, raffia, burlap, and/or ribbon and be sure to get your free soap labels below!

-Start by cutting up the goat’s milk soap into smaller cubes and placing them in your microwave safe glass measuring cup.
-My Pyrex cup can only hold one pound of soap at a time – (half of what you ordered) which is enough to make 12 bars total.
+- Start by cutting up the goat’s milk soap base into smaller cubes and placing them in your microwave safe glass measuring cup.
+My Pyrex cup can only hold one pound of soap at a time – (half of what you ordered) which means you either need 2 pyrex measuring cups or make 2 batches to make your 12 bars total.

 If you notice any bubbles on the top after pouring, you can give it a quick spray of isopropyl alcohol and the bubbles disappear.
-That ensures a nice smooth bottom to your soap.
+That ensures a nice smooth bottom to your soap bars.

-I also have FREE printable soap labels that you can print and give these as gifts!
+I have FREE printable soap labels that you can print and wrap around each bar!
 Just fill out the form below and they will be sent to your inbox for printing!